 “‘This is halfway to heaven,’ is a typical remark when guests first arrive” at the 55-acre estate, said cofounder Sally Schweiger recently in the winery’s light-filled tasting room.
 The vaulted space’s largest window and the terrace just outside, where tastings also take place, look onto widely spaced rows of Cabernet Sauvignon.
 Ginny and Nikki, the family’s two retrievers, often dart through the vines at warp speed while raptors glide high overhead.
 Bluebirds that take up residence in strategically placed nest boxes appear like clockwork each vintage to protect the grapes from harmful insects.

-The origins of the pastoral tableaux visitors experience today date back more than half a century, when Sally’s husband, Fred Schweiger, then in his late teens, purchased the 8-acre parcel where the Cabernet now grows . . .
+The origins of the pastoral tableaux visitors experience today date back more than half a century, when Sally’s husband, Fred Schweiger, then in his late teens, purchased the 8-acre parcel where the Cabernet now grows.
+The sole access to Fred’s heavily forested land was through a larger adjacent property owned by his parents, Tony and Theresa Schweiger.

-Learn more about Schweiger Vineyards, including the mind-bogglingly low price Fred paid for what’s now prime Wine Country land, on Napa Valley Life Magazine.
+Learn more about Schweiger Vineyards, including the mind-bogglingly low price Fred paid for what’s now prime Wine Country land.
+Story continues below second photo on Napa Valley Life Magazine‘s website.